zubekj/mlppi/README.md

 ## Requirements ##

-Experimental pipeline is implemented in Python 2.
-Because of the libraries requirements Python 3 is not supported.
+Experimental pipeline is implemented in Python.

 External software:
 * DSSP